Welcome to today's edition of the Rush 24-7 podcast.

 That wasn't Rush, was it?

-It's uh well you say HR says it sounds like his swing.
+Well, you say HR says it sounds like his swing.

 I wouldn't be the same thing.

-Somebody's down there, big golfing vacation, boom, there goes the rainforest.
+Somebody's down there, big golfing vacation.

 It's the same island.

-Chips the ball over the border fence, boom!
+Chips the ball over the border fence.

-There you go, Haitian earthquake.
+Haitian earthquake.

-Anyway, great to be uh great to be with you.
+Anyway, great to be with you.

-Uh Monday, best of rush, rush back live on Tuesday.
+Rush back live on Tuesday.

-It's an all mark guest host week at the EIB network.
+It's an all-mark guest host week at the EIB network.

 Mark Belling was here yesterday.

-Uh I'll be here tomorrow, and Mark Davis in on Friday.
+And Mark Davis in on Friday.

-He's the one with that uh sinister foreign accent that kind of creeps you out a bit after you've been listening to it for a while.
+He's the one with that sinister foreign accent that kind of creeps you out a bit after you've been listening to it for a while.

 We had to make a couple of concessions.